thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_14.md

 ### 9. KEY QUOTES

 * **"The Department of Health and Human Services has been hijacked by the radical left.
-They are using the agency to promote a dangerous agenda that is out of touch with the values of the American people." (p.
-476)**  This quote reflects Severino's view of HHS as being controlled by a liberal agenda.
+They are using the agency to promote a dangerous agenda that is out of touch with the values of the American people." <sup>(476)</sup>**  This quote reflects Severino's view of HHS as being controlled by a liberal agenda.
-* **"We must protect the fundamental right to life from conception to natural death." (p.
-477)**  This quote highlights the chapter's strong anti-abortion stance.
+* **"We must protect the fundamental right to life from conception to natural death." <sup>(477)</sup>**  This quote highlights the chapter's strong anti-abortion stance.
-* **"We must empower patients to make their own healthcare decisions and to choose the healthcare providers and plans that best meet their needs." (p.
-480)**  This quote reflects the chapter's support for patient choice and market-based solutions.
+* **"We must empower patients to make their own healthcare decisions and to choose the healthcare providers and plans that best meet their needs." <sup>(480)</sup>**  This quote reflects the chapter's support for patient choice and market-based solutions.
-* **"We must strengthen marriage and promote stable and flourishing families." (p.
-483)**  This quote emphasizes the chapter's focus on traditional family values.
+* **"We must strengthen marriage and promote stable and flourishing families." <sup>(483)</sup>**  This quote emphasizes the chapter's focus on traditional family values.
-* **"We must adopt a more decentralized and less intrusive approach to public health." (p.
-484)**  This quote reflects the chapter's distrust of government and its preference for individual responsibility.
+* **"We must adopt a more decentralized and less intrusive approach to public health." <sup>(484)</sup>**  This quote reflects the chapter's distrust of government and its preference for individual responsibility.

 ### 10. SUMMARY & SIGNIFICANCE